Official Site Links

 Born Jan.
 7, 1962 in Fort Ord, Calif., Rivera lived in Germany, Panama, Washington and Maryland before his family settled in Marina, Calif.
 He attended Seaside High School in Marina and was a three-sport star in football, basketball and baseball.

-Carolina Panthers quarterback Cam Newton hits a wide open wide receiver Kelvin Benjamin for a 28-yard touchdown.
+Carolina Panthers QB Cam Newton finds WR Kelvin Benjamin for a 47-yard gain.